suriyadeepan/suriyadeepan.github.io/_posts/2017-01-17-mle-linear.markdown

 ### Random Sampling

-We can sample a value from this distribution.
+We can sample from this distribution.
 It can be written as, $ x \sim \mathcal{N}(\mu, \simga^{2}) $. 'x' is a value sampled or generated or simulated from the guassian distribution.
 As we sample from this distribution, most samples will fall around the center, near the mean, because of higher probability density in the center.

 ![](/img/mle/sampling1.png)